-For an example of the EPP code used to submit this request, refer to "EPP Code Examples" on page 160.
+For an example of the EPP code used to submit these requests, refer to "EPP Code Examples" on page 157.

 A successful Domain Create request initiates the following Registry actions.

 Current Life Cycle State = Pending Create

 Registry Actions = Sets serverTransferProhibited status flags for a time period based on the system configuration.
 Reduces the Registrar financial balance.